bldur/bones/README.md

 # bones
 # scripts and no fresh meat

-This is just a mess of with reasonable regex, two awk programs that are useful and link.
+This is just a mess of with reasonable regex, two awk programs mangled coaxed to work.

+Easy to adapt and change, as there is no "meat", just basic functionality bones.

+On ARM64 Cortex 72A clocked to 1Ghz.

 # time sh wrt-badhost.sh